EOSIO/eosio.cdt/README.md

 # WasmSDK
-## Version : ```Prelease```
+## Version : 1.0.0

 WasmSDK is a toolchain for WebAssembly (WASM).
-In addition to being a general WebAssembly toolchain, additional [EOSIO](https://github.com/eosio/eos) specific optimizations are available.
+In addition to being a general WebAssembly toolchain, [EOSIO](https://github.com/eosio/eos) specific optimizations are available.
 This new toolchain is built around [Clang 7](https://github.com/eosio/llvm), which means that the SDK has the most currently available optimizations and analyses from LLVM, but as the WASM target is still considered experimental, some optimizations are not available or incomplete.

 ## New Features from EOSIO
 - Compile (-c) option flag will compile to a WASM-elf object file